 The ROK-SAARC(South Asian Association for Regional Cooperation) Relations

-- Saarc is a Regional Cooperation Body designed to strengthen economic, social and cultural exchange cooperation among countries in South Asia. * Member countries are India, Pakistan, Nepal, Bhutan, Sri Lanka, the Maldives, Bangladesh and Afghanistan.
+SAARC is a regional body designed to strengthen economic, social and cultural exchange cooperation among countries in South Asia. * Member countries are India, Pakistan, Nepal, Bhutan, Sri Lanka, the Maldives, Bangladesh and Afghanistan.

-- In economic perspective, korea's joining the SAARC as an observer was aiming to create a favorable environment for expanding of trade and securing of resources in Southwest Asia, which emerged as the "second largest market" following China.
+In economic perspective, Korea joined the SAARC as an observer with the aim of creating a favorable environment for expansion of trade and securing of resources in Southwest Asia, which emerged as the "second largest market" following China.

-- 'ROK- SAARC Partnership Semina'r is held annually in Seoul to seek ways to strengthen cooperation through consultation with the SAARC secretariat staff, SAARC member countries, and their experts.
+'ROK- SAARC Partnership Seminar' is held annually in Seoul to seek ways to strengthen cooperation through consultation with the SAARC secretariat staff, SAARC member countries, and their experts.

 The ROK-Australia Relations